CompuTec/computec-docs/docs/processforce/user-guide/scheduling/scheduling-board.md

     ![Scheduling Board](./media/scheduling-board/sales-order-delivery-date.png)

-**Step 2: Evaluate Manufacturing Possibilities**
+### Step 2: Evaluate Manufacturing Possibilities

 To assess whether the item can be produced in time, right-click on the item within the Sales Order and select Create Manufacturing Orders.

 The system automatically considers the Delivery Date, the Internal Lead Time, and plans the Start Date backward.
 If the calculated Start Date falls earlier than today, the system switches to Forward scheduling and calculates the earliest possible End Date instead.

+### Scenarios

-Let's consider two scenarios - `Delivery date is possible to realize it` and `Delivery date is not possible to realize`:
+Let's consider two scenarios: delivery date is possible to realize, and delivery date is not possible to realize.

-1. Delivery date is possible to realize it.
+#### Scenario 1: Delivery date is possible to realize it

     If the delivery date can be met, the **Scheduling Board** copies the delivery date and verifies if production can be completed on time.